 Volunteer Waivers: Should You, or Shouldn’t You?

-Volunteer waivers is a huge topic that has been coming up in the VolunteerPro Insiders group, especially as we all continue to navigate through COVID-19 and the pandemic.
+Whether or not to use volunteer waivers is a popular topic cropping up in our VolunteerPro Insiders group on Facebook, especially as we all continue to navigate through COVID-19 and the pandemic.
 I’d like to address in this article what kinds of things should we be asking about from our volunteers, what our waiver does for your organization, and how to best make decisions about whether or not you need a volunteer waiver in the time of COVID-19.

-Anytime you create a contract where you want someone else to sign and give away something they own (including their rights)– that’s what volunteers do when they sign a waiver — the you should have your agency’s attorney look it over.
+Any time you create a contract where you want someone else to sign and give away something they own (including their rights) – that’s what volunteers do when they sign a waiver – then you should have your agency’s attorney look it over.

 This article is will help you start to think about whether or not you need a waiver.
 But it is not intended to replace qualified legal advice.